What is Apheresis?

 Apheresis, also known as therapeutic apheresis or plasmapheresis, is a medical procedure that involves removing blood from a patient, separating specific components such as plasma or cells, and returning the remaining blood components back to the patient.
-This process allows for the selective removal or collection of certain substances from the blood, such as plasma, platelets, white blood cells, or red blood cells, depending on the medical condition being treated.
+This process allows for the selective removal or collection of certain substances from the blood — including plasma, platelets, white blood cells, or red blood cells — depending on the medical condition being treated.
 Apheresis is used in various therapeutic settings to treat conditions such as autoimmune diseases, neurological disorders, certain types of cancer, and to collect specific blood components for transfusion purposes.

 The duration of apheresis can vary depending on the specific treatment protocol and the patient's condition.
 Some apheresis procedures may take several hours to complete, while others may be shorter.
 Throughout the procedure, patients are closely monitored by our nursing staff to ensure their safety and comfort.